How to Pick Audio Capacitors

 If you have a cap that still has some juice in it, connect a 1Kohm (1000ohm), 5W resistor across the leads and let it discharge until the voltage reads zero.

-Capacitor Quantities: There are four main specifications for capacitors.
+Capacitor Metrics: There are four main specifications for capacitors.

 - Voltage: This is the maximum voltage that a capacitor may be subjected to without dialectric breakdown.
 Dialectric breakdown occurs when the electrical field between the two plates of the capacitor become strong enough for the dialectric to polarize and become a conductor.
 When this happens, the capacitor will become hot.
 Then it will smoke.
 Then it will catch fire or in some cases explode.
 So when you are ordering the capacitors, you should pick ones with an equal or higher rated voltage.
 There’s no advantage in going with a larger voltage, and doing so will mean a larger capacitor, which can be harder to fit in the amp.